kracr/ODPReco/README.md

 The signature of the ontology is compared with the signature of ODPs present in our collection.
 The signature includes the names of the classes, properties and instances of an ontology.
 Apart from the signature, description (brief overview) of the ontology is also used in this analysis.

 After doing the analysis of these three dimensions, the numeric values obtained are added for each listed ODP.
 So, we obtain 73 values (of ODPs) against an ontology.
 The values obtained are normalized so that they can be ranged between 0-1.
 The threshold for recommending an ODP is set at .8.
-Hence, all the ODPs having value >= .8 is listed in the recommendation.
+Hence, all the ODPs having value >= .8 are listed in the recommendation.

 The 73 ODPs that are considered in our tool are available with the OWL file, Competency Questions and the Description.